Airport Tunnel (Los Angeles): History

 An opening ceremony, held on April 21, 1953, was officiated by Los Angeles Mayor Fletcher Bowron and the first 100 motorists to pass through the tunnel received souvenirs.
 The tunnel was considered experimental at the time, as the concept had never been built before.

 The tunnel featured some complex engineering for its time.
-Two ventilation houses with four fans each to both push fresh air into the tunnel and pull out exhaust fumes, a power substation was built to supply energy to the thousands of vapor lights in the tunnel and the eight fans.
+Two ventilation houses with four fans each were built to both push fresh air into the tunnel and pull out exhaust fumes and a power substation was built to supply energy to the thousands of vapor lights in the tunnel and the eight fans.
 Rainwater is gathered by a drain system and empties into vaults where the water is pumped out.

 The road has six lanes (three in each direction) along with six turnouts, each large enough to hold three cars, for vehicles that break down in the tunnel.

 Over the years, motorists complained about the poor lighting in the tunnel being a safety hazard.
 The lighting system was overhauled in 1965 and was revamped with LED lights in 2012.
 Due to exhaust soot buildup, the tunnel is periodically closed for cleaning.